nghaffar21/Videogame-Store/README.md

 ## Compile and Run

-To run the program, first you must have the local database setup as the diagram above.
-Then you can go to Sistema_Videojocs_Nima_Arturo_Eric -> x64 -> Debug -> Sistema_Videojocs.
+To run the program, first the library libpqxx should be installed.
+Second, you must have the local database setup as the diagram above.
+Then you can go to Sistema_Videojocs_Nima_Arturo_Eric -> x64 -> Debug -> Sistema_Videojocs and run the program.